ryang-phunware/maas-ads-ios-sdk/README.md

 When requesting a video ad from the server, a TVASTAdsRequest object must be instantiated and its zoneId parameter specified.
 This parameter is required for a successful retrieval of the ad.

 ~~~~
-    // Create an adsRequest object and request ads from the ad server with your own ZONE_ID
+    // Create an adsRequest object and request ads from the ad server with your own ZONE_ID.
     TVASTAdsRequest *request = [TVASTAdsRequest requestWithAdZone:**YOUR ZONE ID**;
     [_videoAd requestAdsWithRequestObject:request];
 ~~~~